negrt/CountryDatasetReaderWriter/README.md

 # CountryDataReader
-A desktop application that reads JSON and XML files.
+A desktop application that reads JSON and XML files that store country data sets.

 # Getting Started
 A JSON country data set is stored in the bin/debug folder.
 The filename is countries.json.
 Choose option 1 and type countries.json.
 After reading the file you can now use options 3-7.
 See below for option details.